 Around one in five refugees granted Homes for Ukraine visas have arrived in UK

-Around 27,100 people had travelled to Britain under Ukraine visa schemes as of Monday.
+As of Monday around 27,100 people had travelled to Britain under Ukraine visa schemes.

 Around a fifth of Ukrainian refugees who have been issued with visas under the Homes for Ukraine scheme have arrived in the UK, Government figures show.